aditicsalunkhe/NCSU_SE23_G74/README.md

 ### Submission:

-2. Link to the page that is going to be in the project 1 readme.
+All the final scores have been listed in a tabular form project wise - [Scores](https://github.com/aditicsalunkhe/NCSU_SE23_G74/blob/main/proj1/README.md#score-tables-for-allotted-projects)

 4. Timeline followed